 Your feedback is appreciated.
 It will assist the design team to identify the preferred layout of the car park and viewpoint.
-A feedback form is available at the public engagement event or online via the virtual exhibition room: pinpointcloud.co.uk/A83restandbethankful Medium-term solution: Overview The purpose of the Medium-Term Solution (MTS) is to deliver a safe, proportionate and more resilient diversion route along the Old Military Road (OMR) when the A83 is closed.
-The interventions will be in place prior to the construction of the Long-Term Solution (LTS) and reduce disruption to road users during the construction of the debris flow shelter.
-Phase 1
+A feedback form is available at the public engagement event or online via the virtual exhibition room: pinpointcloud.co.uk/A83restandbethankful

+Medium-term solution: Overview

+Solution (LTS) and reduce disruption to road users during the construction of the debris flow shelter.

+The objectives of the MTS are: